 Download the Government's Means of Fire Escape for Disabled People (PDF, 896KB) for advice on how to incorporate the needs of disabled people in your fire safety assessment.

 Enforcing the fire safety regulations

 The Fire and Rescue Service is responsible for enforcing fire safety regulations

 Our Protection Officers carry out regular premises inspections to make sure they meet the required safety standards.

 Protection Officers have legal powers which give them the right to enter a premise and require you to produce relevant documents for fire safety.
 Inspections follow our Enforcement Procedures Policy (PDF, 151KB).
-We maintain a Public Register of Notices that records all prohibition, restriction or enforcement notices that have been issued by us.

 If a premises does not meet the requirements of the Fire Safety Order 2005, we can issue one of three notices.

 An alterations notice is issued if any major alterations to the premises will cause a serious risk to the people who use it.

 Enforcement Notice (Article 30)